jennifermulroy/Project2_MachineLearning/Conclusions.md

-# Project Analysis and Conclusions
+# Analysis and Conclusions

-In this project, we explored sector specific stock selection using machine learning techniques with fundamental data analysis.
+In this analysis, we explored sector specific stock selection using machine learning techniques with fundamental data analysis.

 We focused on stocks in four SPDR ETF sectors:
 - XLY (Consumer Discretionary)